Nonfiction

 Going further than its predecessors, however, The Beauty and the Terror also adds a modern perspective on the realities of a diverse and varied society – in ethnicity and religion – that has been lacking in much literature of this genre.
 Lovers of art history will appreciate the glossy color insert featuring paintings, sketches, and frescoes, many of which are considered classics of this era, and will take great joy in reading such a detailed exploration of the many historical components that led to this explosion of rebirth.

-Rebecca Zaretsky works at a synagogue as the Youth & Family Education & Program Coordinator.
+Rebecca Zaretsky works primarily with children and adults on the Autism Spectrum and volunteers heavily in her local Jewish Community.
 She has a Bachelor’s degree in the study of Humanities, primarily visual arts and literature.

 Discussion Questions